Best Mattress For Seniors

+What is the best mattress for seniors?
 As we get older, our needs change.
 It can get harder to do the things we love to do, like gardening, going to events, participating in sports, or even playing with our grandchildren.
-One of the things most affected by aging is sleep.
+One of the things most affected by ageing is sleep.
 Studies have found that sleep patterns in elderly adults and their needs to get a good night’s sleep are different than their younger counterparts.
-So what is the best kind of mattress of older people?
-Is it different from ideal mattress for young adults?
+So what is the best kind of mattress for older people?
+Is it different from the ideal mattress for young adults?

 How Aging Affects Sleep

 As we get older, a lot of things change the way we sleep.
 The most significant change is that a lot of older people have trouble falling asleep.
 Over 50% of seniors have trouble falling asleep and experience symptoms of insomnia.
 This statistic can be attributed to a number of factors, including chronic pain, anxiety, side effects from medication, and just inability to get comfortable

 Joint pain can keep a person up for hours if their mattress does not do anything to relieve that pain, and if it flares up in your sleep, it can wake you up several times a night.
 This will interrupt the sleep cycle and deprive you of a restful night’s sleep.

 Speaking of the sleep cycle, elderly people tend to have shortened cycles compared to younger adults.
 The normal sleep cycle consists of five stages.
 Stage one, which is the beginning of the cycle, stage two which is a light and dreamless sleep, stage 3 and 4 which are the deep sleep stages and when the body repairs itself, and REM sleep, or Rapid Eye Movement sleep, which is when the mind dreams.
 Many older people do not experience stage 4 or REM sleep, cutting their cycle short and causing them to experience a night of less restful sleep.
 This is why many older people report taking naps more often, and experience fatigue much quicker over the course of the day.